nicohiggs/football_annotations/README.md

 # What to do if you are unsure about a play

 Sometimes you may be unsure about when the ball is snapped or how you should label a play type.
 Perhaps a scenario arises that I didn't cover above, or the play is hard to see, or you simply are not confident in what to put.
-In this case just set `snap` to 0 and `play_type` to "nico", and then create a new csv that is `filename_uncertain_plays.csv` that contains the `mark_in` frame and I will go back and check it out myself.
+In these cases just set `snap` to 0 and `play_type` to "nico" so that when you are finished I can find which plays you were uncertain of from your newly saved/uploaded .csv.

 For example, if you are annotating `2015 002 08-30-15 LAURIER D @ YORK O_fps.mp4` and are thus saving your annotations in `2015 002 08-30-15 LAURIER D @ YORK O.csv`, then you would make a new csv titled `2015 002 08-30-15 LAURIER D @ YORK O_uncertain_plays.csv` that would look something like the following:

 ![alt text](csv_uncertain.png)

-And then send me the csv with all the `mark_in`'s of the plays that you are uncertain about.

 Even if in one video you have many plays you are uncertain of that is fine.
-Just make sure to mark which ones and let me know so I can go back and fill them in.
+Just make sure to mark which ones and let me know so I can go back and fill them in (i.e. set the `status` column in ... to "uncertain plays" and upload your completed .csv that has uncertain plays labelled as "nico" to ... so that I know which plays to double check for you).

 # Software